 |Planters Development Bank||314 Buendia Ave., Makati City, Program Management Unit||Hotline: +63 (2) 8-884-7800|

 For more information on the list of accredited PFIs, you can also contact the Business and Development Loans Department of SSS through email at firstname.lastname@example.org.

 How to apply for an SSS Business Loan

 There are many things to consider when you start or run a small business.
 From marketing to sales to finance to accounting.
-Plus the limited resources you have can sometimes constrict your business activities.
+Plus, the limited resources you have can sometimes constrain your business activities.

 Good thing there’s a program from the SSS where members can make loans for their business ventures.